Kiwoito Africa Safaris

 Altitude gained: 852m

-After a good night’s sleep and a hearty breakfast, we continue along the moorland terrain on a consistent ascending path.
-You will catch some terrific views of Kibo and get your first glimpse of the ice fields on the Eastern crater rim.
-The small shrubs of the moorland became thinner as you approve the Second Cave.
-Temperatures begin to drop.
+After a good night’s sleep and a hearty breakfast, we continue along the moorland terrain on a steady ascending path.
+You’ll get some spectacular views of Kibo and your first glimpse of the ice fields on the Eastern crater rim.
+The moorland’s small shrubs grew thinner as you approved the Second Cave.
+Temperatures start to drop.

 DAY 3: SECOND CAVE CAMP – THIRD CAVE CAMP: 3.3KM/2MI | 3-4HRS | SEMI-DESERT